The speed of current technological breakthroughs has no historical precedent.

 In order to survive, telcos need to continually redefine themselves against new developments in technology.
 To this end, here’s how VAS benefits telecommunication companies:

-- By offering more value to subscribers, VAS gives telcos the edge and separates them from their competitors.
+- By offering more value to subscribers, it gives telcos the edge and separates them from their competitors.

 - When carriers provide more value than their competitors, it results in decreased churn and increased loyalty.